Becoming a member allows an organization to experience the many benefits of SWHSP. Although the benefits are large, the dues are minimal.

 There are two convenient ways to become a member:

 - Complete the on-line registration process here.
 This allows you to complete the membership application and pay on-line.

-- Complete the membership application and send it along with a check to the address indicated on the form.
+- Complete the New member application and send it along with a check to the address indicated on the form.

 Benefits of being a SWHSP member include:

 - Assist in improving the Southeast Wisconsin and surrounding region’s business climate by building safer, more resilient communities.

 - Help create robust, all-hazards disaster management capabilities.

 - Develop a better understanding of how public and private sectors can partner when preparing for and responding to disasters and crises throughout the Southeast Wisconsin region and the State of Wisconsin.